 There's something unsettling about how good this is.
 I was not prepared for Scaring the Hoes to be a genuine artistic statement.
-I was prepared — based on everything the title and the rollout suggested — for something fun and chaotic and good in the way that many records are good, which is to say entertaining for a while and then receding into the place you keep music that you appreciate without obsessing over.
+I was prepared, based on everything the title and the rollout suggested, for something fun and chaotic and good in the way that many records are good, which is to say entertaining for a while and then receding into the place you keep music that you appreciate without obsessing over.
 That is not what happened.
 What happened is that I've been obsessing over this record for months and every new listen reveals something I missed the last time.

 JPEGMAFIA and Danny Brown are two of the most restlessly intelligent people making rap music, and they've made a record together that sounds like what happens when two restless intelligences are given each other as a constraint and a resource simultaneously.
 Peggy's production is not designed for easy listening.
 It's designed for listeners who are paying attention, who want to be surprised, who have a high tolerance for things arriving from unexpected directions.
-Danny Brown's voice — which is one of the most singular instruments in contemporary rap — meets that production on its own terms.
+Danny Brown's voice, which is one of the most singular instruments in contemporary rap, meets that production on its own terms.

 What the Title Is Actually Doing

 The title is a troll and it's also a thesis statement.
 Scaring the Hoes is about the gap between what is formally excellent and what is commercially acceptable, about the pleasure of making something that the mainstream's taste-making apparatus doesn't know how to receive.
 There's a strand of avant-garde practice in every art form that is genuinely interested in producing difficulty as an aesthetic experience; there's another strand that uses the idea of difficulty as a kind of credentialism.
-Peggy and Brown thread between these — the music is genuinely difficult in the sense that it doesn't resolve its contradictions, but it's also deeply pleasurable, rhythmically sophisticated, funny, and immediate in a way that purely academic avant-garde music never is.
+Peggy and Brown thread between these.
+The music is genuinely difficult in the sense that it doesn't resolve its contradictions, but it's also deeply pleasurable, rhythmically sophisticated, funny, and immediate in a way that purely academic avant-garde music never is.

 The beats are extraordinary.
-They sound like they were assembled from the inside of a collapsing building — found materials, things crashing against each other, an underlying logic that keeps almost but never quite becoming clear.
+They sound like they were assembled from the inside of a collapsing building, found materials, things crashing against each other, an underlying logic that keeps almost but never quite becoming clear.
 And then Danny Brown rhymes over them with a flow that is itself a form of improvisation, that meets the chaos of the production not with order but with its own productive disorder.

 On the Craft Hidden in the Noise

 What I want to insist on, and what gets lost in the conversation about how weird this record is, is how much craft is operating underneath the surface.
 Peggy's production choices are not random.
 The samples are not thrown at the wall to see what sticks.
 The structures of these tracks have their own internal logic, which is not the conventional logic of hip-hop structure but is a logic.
-Danny Brown doesn't just rap over beats — he inhabits them, finds the negative space, uses his voice as texture as much as carrier of lyrical content.
+Danny Brown doesn't just rap over beats.
+He inhabits them, finds the negative space, uses his voice as texture as much as carrier of lyrical content.

 The craft makes the chaos meaningful.
 Without it, Scaring the Hoes would just be a record that was difficult.
 With it, it's a record that is difficult and also deep, that reveals more the more you bring to it.
 I've heard people say this is not for them after one listen, and I've heard those same people, a week later, ask me to play it again.
 The music knows what it's doing even when it sounds like it doesn't.
 Especially then.